-The 2023 Employee Stock Purchase Plan (the ESPP), was adopted by the board of directors with an initial total of 215,497 shares of Series A common stock reserved for issuance under this plan, which automatically increased on January 1, 2024 and will increase each January 1 thereafter through January 1, 2033, by the least of (i) 215,497 shares of Series A common stock, (ii) 1% of the outstanding number of shares of the Company's Series A common stock on the immediately preceding December 31 or (iii) such lesser number of shares of Series A common stock as determined by the administrator of the ESPP.
-On January 1, 2024 and in accordance with the ESPP, the authorized shares were increased by 213,754 shares for a total of 429,251 shares of Series A common stock available under the ESPP.
-No shares of Series A common stock have been issued under the ESPP to date; the first offering period under the ESPP is expected to commence in the second quarter of 2024.
+The 2023 Employee Stock Purchase Plan (the ESPP) was adopted by the board of directors in July 2023 with an initial total of 215,497 shares of Series A common stock reserved for issuance.
+Under the ESPP plan, the amount of shares reserved will automatically increase each January 1 through January 1, 2033, by the least of (i) 215,497 shares of Series A common stock, (ii) 1% of the outstanding number of shares of the Company's Series A common stock on the immediately preceding December 31 or (iii) such lesser number of shares of Series A common stock as determined by the administrator of the ESPP.
+On January 1, 2024, in accordance with the ESPP, the authorized shares were increased by 213,754 shares for a total of 429,251 shares of Series A common stock available under the ESPP.
+No shares of Series A common stock have been issued under the ESPP to date.